memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 find_package(Zephyr REQUIRED HINTS $ENV{ZEPHYR_BASE})
 ```

 - `cmake_minimum_required` just indicates the allowed CMake versions.
-Zephyr has its own requirements and maintains its minimal required CMake version in `zephyr/cmake/modules/zephyr_default.cmake`.
+Zephyr has its requirements and maintains its minimal required CMake version in `zephyr/cmake/modules/zephyr_default.cmake`.
-- The `set` function writes the board that we're building our application for to the variable `BOARD`.
-This step is optional and can actually be specified during the build step as a parameter. `nrf52840dk_nrf52840` is Zephyr's name for the [nRF52840 development kit](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).
+- The `set` function writes the board we're building our application for to the variable `BOARD`.
+This step is optional and can be specified during the build step as a parameter. `nrf52840dk_nrf52840` is Zephyr's name for the [nRF52840 development kit](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk).
-- Then we go ahead and load Zephyr using the `find_package` function.
-In our [setup script][#creating-a-setup-script] we've exported the `ZEPHYR_BASE` environment variable, which is now passed as a hint to the `find_package` function to locate the correct Zephyr installation.
+- Then, we load Zephyr using the `find_package` function.
+In our [setup script][#creating-a-setup-script], we've exported the `ZEPHYR_BASE` environment variable, which is now passed as a hint to the `find_package` function to locate the correct Zephyr installation.

 > **Note:** There are several ways to use the Zephyr CMake package, each of which is described in detail in [Zephyr's CMake package documentation](https://docs.zephyrproject.org/latest/build/zephyr_cmake_package.html).
 You can also have a look at the [Zephyr CMake package source code](https://docs.zephyrproject.org/latest/build/zephyr_cmake_package.html#zephyr-cmake-package-source-code) for details.